deadlyvipers/dojo_rules/introduction.md

 Killing history using git rebase
 My favorite Code School path is Ruby.
-List of your deadly skills: *JavaScript, Ruby, Git, Killing history using git rebase
+List of your deadly skills: *JavaScript, Ruby, Git*